ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - Used to capture documentation and executable code
 - An editable document with input and output “cells” (text strings)
-- Document files comprised of JSON > *yourfilenam.ipynb*
+- Document files e.g. *yourfilename.ipynb*

 Note:
 Human-readable documents containing: analysis description and the results (figures, tables, etc..) and executable documents which can be run to perform data analysis.

 ---